Port Erroll Lifeboat Station: History

 The Frances Camilla Howard (ON 149) was launched at 23:00 on the 16 September 1898 to the aid of the steamship Milwaukee of Liverpool, which stranded on Cruden Scars.
 The lifeboat stood by until 05:30, when 21 men were taken on board the lifeboat, and landed at Port Erroll at 06:30.
 With the exception of the Master and chief officer, the remaining 20 crew were brought ashore by a tug and a fishing boat.

 Port Erroll would receive their third and last lifeboat in 1904.
-The John Fortune (ON 523) was a larger 38-foot Watson class (P&S) lifeboat, and along with all equipment, was funded from the legacy of the late Dr. John Fortune of Edinburgh.
+The John Fortune (ON 523) was a larger 38-foot Watson class (P&S) lifeboat, and along with all equipment, was funded from the legacy of the late Dr John Fortune of Edinburgh.

 On 16 November 1913, following an exercise session, the lifeboat was being winched back in to the lifeboat house, when the winch was let go.
 The lifeboat ran back down the slipway, causing the winch handles to spin violently.
 One flew off, and struck Charles Summers on the head, rendering him unconscious.
 He was taken immediately to Aberdeen Royal Infirmary, but died soon afterwards.

-Following the visit and report of the Deputy Chief Inspector of Lifeboats, at a meeting of the RNLI committee of management on Thursday 12 March 1914, it was resolved that Port Erroll Lifeboat Station was to be closed.
+Following the visit and report of the Deputy Chief Inspector of Lifeboats, at a meeting of the RNLI committee of management on Thursday 12 March 1914, it was resolved that Port Erroll Lifeboat Station was to be closed, primarily due to the difficulties maintaining a crew.

-For reasons unknown, Port Erroll Lifeboat Station was reopened in 1915.
+However, in 1915, it was decided that a crew from Peterhead could be transported to the station should the need arise, and Port Erroll Lifeboat Station was reopened.
 The John Fortune (ON 523) was returned to service, staying on station until 1921, when the station was closed permanently.

 The station building still stands, thought to now be toilet facilities for the harbour.
-The lifeboat on station at the time of closure, John Fortune (ON 523), was transferred to the relief fleet, before being sold from service in 1923.
-It was last reported as a yacht, lost in 1975.
+The lifeboat on station at the time of closure, John Fortune (ON 523), was transferred back to the relief fleet, before being sold from service in 1923.
+It was last reported as a yacht, but was lost in 1975.

 Roll of honour

-In memory of those lost whilst serving Port Erroll lifeboat.
+In memory of those lost whilst serving Port Erroll lifeboat: